 Anger / Bitterness

+Ease / Laziness

 Health

+Hiding Our Weaknesses

 Do you have a strong public persona, but you hide that in private you struggle with so much weakness?
 Do you have a tendency to appear strong even when you are privately struggling?
 Do you ask for help as quickly as you should when you are struggling?

+It’s easy to try and hide our weaknesses, but the truth is, we are all weak.